 🧐 5 Myths About AI in Medicine

 Hello, friends!
-The Wizey team here.
-Today, we’re diving into a topic that sparks curiosity, ignites heated debates, and is shrouded in so many misconceptions that you could publish a multi-volume series on the “Myths and Legends of Silicon Valley.”
+The Wizey AI team here.
+Today, we’re going to talk about a topic that excites the mind, sparks heated debates, and has accumulated so many assumptions that you could publish a multi-volume series on the “Myths and Legends of Silicon Valley.”
 We’re talking about artificial intelligence in medicine.

-It seems like just yesterday, AI was a character in science fiction movies.
-Today, it’s helping to make diagnoses, analyzing medical images, and even assisting surgeons.
-But with progress comes fear.
-“Machines will replace doctors!”
-“A neural network will diagnose me from my profile picture!”
-“It’s a universal conspiracy to sell us more pills!” — you hear it all.
+It seems like just yesterday AI was a character in science fiction movies, and today it’s already helping make diagnoses, analyzing scans, and even assisting surgeons.
+But with progress come fears.
+“Machines will replace doctors!”, “A neural network will diagnose me from my profile picture!”, “It’s a universal conspiracy to sell us more pills!” — you hear all sorts of things.

-So, let’s do as another famous doctor (House, that is) would: separate fact from fiction.
-Armed with logic, common sense, and a pinch of scientific skepticism, we’ll tackle the 5 most popular myths about AI in medicine.
-Let’s get started!
+So, let’s separate fact from fiction, as another doctor (the one named House) would advise.
+Armed with logic, common sense, and a pinch of scientific skepticism, let’s break down the 5 most popular myths about AI in medicine.
+Let’s dive in!

 Myth #1: AI Will Soon Completely Replace Doctors